ramirorichmand/1402_SpringLab/README.md

 # 14/02 Lab - The Spring Cinema

-We now have all the tools available to integrate an SQL database into our API.
-That means we can improve our cinema experience from the SQL lessons by using an API to save new films instead of writing the queries manually!
+Used tools available to integrate an SQL database into the API.
+Helps improve our cinema experience from the SQL lessons by using an API to save new films instead of writing the queries manually!

 ## MVP